 Instituting a practice of integrated pest management (IPM) is the best way to prevent or manage pest infestations.
-IPM consists of identifying the pest, whether insect or disease, and learning about its life cycle, foresee and avert problems by reducing tree stressors, and choosing the least toxic control method, which can be anything from hand picking bugs to horticultural oil and insecticidal soap applications.
+IPM consists of identifying the pest, whether insect or disease, and learning about its life cycle, foreseeing and averting problems by reducing tree stressors, and choosing the least toxic control method, which can be anything from handpicking bugs to horticultural oil and insecticidal soap applications.

 Why is Plum Tree Dropping Leaves?

 Listed below are the most common reasons for a plum losing leaves:

 Nutrient deficiencies – Nutrient deficiencies such as boron, iron, manganese, sulfur, or nitrogen, may contribute to the plum tree leaves falling off.
 Stone fruit trees need nitrogen, potassium, and phosphorus.

 Consult a nursery or extension office for information on the correct chemical fertilizer and timing for application, or organic fertilizer (such as composted manure and yard waste) can be used.
 Foliar application of seaweed extract, compost tea, or fish emulsion is also great.